 How does Alma log changes in user data?

 User data changes use a similar auditing method as in other areas of the system.
-The audit tab records all changes in the record in a sorted manner, detailing the type of change.
-Below is an example of a user's audit log:
+The Audit History tab records all changes in the record in a sorted manner, detailing the type of change.
+Below is an example of a user's audit history log:

 User Detail Audit Tab